Rhoban/ForceFoot/firmware/README.md

 Each gauge value is a signed 24 bit value, resulting in a total of 3 bytes.
 Thus, the values of the four gauges are 12 bytes.
 These bytes can be read at the present position address of the dynamixel registers (0x24).

+Note that the values will not be trimmed, you'll have to write some code to get the 0-offset and save it somewhere.